Project detail

 PathOS - Open Science Impact Pathways

 PathOS is a Horizon Europe-funded project aimed at identifying and quantifying the Key Impact Pathways of Open Science (OS) in relation to the research system and its interactions with economic and societal actors.
-Within this project, CSIL focuses on developing indicators for the economic impacts of Open Science and measuring both direct and indirect effects.
+Within this project, CSIL focused on developing indicators for the economic impacts of Open Science and measuring both direct and indirect effects.

-The primary goal of PathOS is to provide a comprehensive understanding of the impact pathways of Open Science on the economy and society, broken down by cross-cutting issues like gender, health, environment, and economic sectors (NACE).
+The primary goal of PathOS was to provide a comprehensive understanding of the impact pathways of Open Science on the economy and society, broken down by cross-cutting issues like gender, health, environment, and economic sectors (NACE).

 • Developing indicators for the impact of OS on the economy.